raspberrypilearning/321-make-mentor-guide/en/step_4.md

 ### Project boxouts

-Project boxouts are used to highlight talking points and extra information such as industry links, role models, and interesting facts.
-Boxouts can be used as a group discussion point or read independently by creators.
+**Project boxouts** are used to highlight talking points and extra information such as industry links, role models, and interesting facts.

+**Tip:** Boxouts can be used as a group discussion point or read independently by creators.

 --- task ---

 Here is an example of a boxout from our [Catch the bus](https://projects.raspberrypi.org/en/projects/catch-the-bus){:target="_blank"} Explore project where an animation is made:

-Would you use boxouts independently or as a group?

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Animation**</span> creates the effect of movement by changing pictures quickly.
 The first animators carved pictures out of wooden blocks and used them as stamps.
 It is much faster to use Scratch to code your animation!